1.3. Our choices for this course

 For general purpose programming, Python is the obvious choice.
 It is very widely used, and commonly listed as the most widely used programming language.
 It is used extensively for machine learning and for data science, as well as more general task automation.
 Many students will also be starting the course with some previous experience with Python from their school level studies.

-For a lower level language, there is more debate as to the most suitable choice.
-C, C++, Java and similar are all widely used.
-Historically, we taught C. Before this we taught Java, and before that it was C. We now focus on Rust.
+We also spend some time on a newer language called Rust.
 This is due to memory safety.
 We will cover this more later in the course, but briefly, memory safety refers to ensuring that the program can only see areas of memory that are associated with that particular program.
 It’s relatively easy to accidentally write C programs that can access other memory locations and which can be exploited by malicious actors to run code or access data that they shouldn’t have access to.

 The National Cyber Security Centre, and international counterparts, have called for code to have a roadmap towards being memory safe.
-Indeed they state “Organizations should signal their demand for developers trained in security and memory safety to colleges, universities, and educational institutions.”
+Indeed they state “Organizations should signal their demand for developers trained in security and memory safety to colleges, universities, and educational institutions.Google estimate that in 2024 24% of security vulnerabilities in Android were due to memory safety issues.
+(Down from 76% in 2019 due to their increased such of techniques such as switching to Rust.)

-1.3.2.
-Shell scripting and C/C++¶
+1.3.3.
+Shell scripting

 While the above languages represent the main focus of the course, some topics are needed around these in order to give you a solid grounding in programming.